AKA (rapper)

-Kiernan Jarryd “ Supamega” Forbes (28 January 1988 – 10 February 2023), known professionally as AKA, was a South African rapper, record producer, and businessman.
+Kiernan Jarryd Forbes (28 January 1988 – 10 February 2023), known professionally as AKA and also Supamega, was a South African rapper, record producer, and businessman.
 Born in Cape Town and raised in Johannesburg, Forbes gained recognition after releasing his single "Victory Lap" from his debut studio album, Altar Ego (2011).
-Often regarded as one of the greatest South African musicians of all time, he was one of the most popular South African musicians of his era and the best-selling South African hip hop artist of all-time.
+Often regarded as one of the greatest South African musicians of all time, he was one of the most popular South African musicians of his era and the best-selling South African hip-hop artist of all-time.

-Forbes continued his success by releasing studio albums including Levels (2014), a collaborative album with Anatii titled Be Careful What You Wish For (2017), Touch My Blood (2018) and his final album, Mass Country (2023) which was co-produced by PistolWhipPapi.
+Forbes continued his success by releasing studio albums including Levels (2014), a collaborative album with Anatii titled Be Careful What You Wish For (2017), Touch My Blood (2018) and his final album, Mass Country (2023).

 On 10 February 2023, Forbes was shot dead outside a restaurant in Durban.

-Life and career

-1988–2013: Early life, beginnings and Alter Ego
+Early life and education

 Kiernan Jarryd Forbes was born in Cape Town, South Africa 28 January 1988 into a Christian family.
 He is the eldest of two boys, and is the older brother of Steffan Forbes.
 He moved to Johannesburg at a young age and attended St John's College.

+Career

+2002-2013: the beginnings and Alter Ego

-In 2002, Forbes, alongside his two friends Vice Versa and Greyhound/Sizwe Mpofu-Walsh, formed a hip hop group called Entity.
+In 2002, Forbes, alongside his two friends Vice Versa (Sizwe Mpofu-Walsh) and Greyhound, formed a hip-hop group called Entity.
 The group received a nomination for a KORA Award in the Best African Hip Hop category.
 Entity disbanded in 2006 and Forbes went on to study sound engineering.
 In 2006, Forbes co-founded the production collective The I.V League alongside two other members.
 The I.V League made production credits for several artists, including Khuli Chana, ProKid and JR. In 2009, he released three singles: "In My Walk", "I Do", and "Mistakes".

 On 28 July 2010, Forbes released "I Want It All", the lead single from his debut studio album, Altar Ego.
 The album also pre-released two singles which were "All I Know" and "Victory Lap".
 "Victory Lap" was successful as it topped South African local radio charts.
 Alter Ego was then released on 23 August 2011.
 The album was certified gold by RiSA for its commercial success.
 The album won several accolades, including the 2011 Metro FM Awards for Best Hip Hop Album.
 Forbes won Best Male Artist of the Year at the 2012 South African Music Awards.